Aliases for KPNA6 Gene

 GeneCards Summary for KPNA6 Gene

-KPNA6 (Karyopherin Alpha 6 (Importin Alpha 7)) is a Protein Coding gene.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include protein transporter activity.
-An important paralog of this gene is KPNA1.
+KPNA6 (Karyopherin Subunit Alpha 6) is a Protein Coding gene.
+Diseases associated with KPNA6 include Lennox-Gastaut Syndrome.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation.
+Gene Ontology (GO) annotations related to this gene include binding and protein transporter activity.
+An important paralog of this gene is KPNA5.

 UniProtKB/Swiss-Prot for KPNA6 Gene